|

 The area around the village is surrounded by rice paddies, and it’s easy to go for a bike ride through the scenic landscape.

-4. Cam Kim Island
+6. Cam Kim Island

-cam kim hoi an a voir
+cam kim island hoi an

 Cam Kim Island is a uniquely charming place in Hoi An.